Learn How To Do 80/20 Analysis in Excel to Analyze your Business

 Vilfredo Pareto was an Italian economist and sociologist born in 1848.
 His big discovery in 1897, “Pareto’s Law,” claimed that in any society, 20% of the people would earn 80% of the income.
 Pareto’s observations, now usually referred to as either the Pareto Principle, Pareto’s Law or simply the 80/20 principle, have since been used in areas that Pareto could never have imagined.
 One you learn how to do 80/20 Analysis in Excel you might be amazed.

 Do an 80-20 Analysis in Excel to use Pareto’s Law to analyze your business

 If you’re a distributor, you can use it to analyze your stocking inventory (and to determine how many of those SKUs that manufacturers claim are “AA movers” really are).
 Jobbers and retail businesses can use it as a tool to allocate floor and shelf space.
 Manufacturer’s reps can use it to easily see where to focus time and resources.

-The point of all this is that this is a tool that lets you focus your efforts on the few products or customers that bring in most of your revenue and make the biggest impact to your business.
+The point of all this is that Pareto’s Law is a tool that lets you focus on the few products or customers that bring in most of your revenue and make the biggest impact to your business.